Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Key Differentiator Explicit MASH programme Broadest receptor coverage

-Both compounds engage glucagon receptor signaling, but retatrutide adds GIP receptor agonism as a third pathway.
-Survodutide’s strongest differentiating narrative today is the explicit, FDA-designated MASH development programme.
-For a mechanistic deep dive into how these receptors interact, see our explainer on the triple agonist GIP, GLP-1, and glucagon pathway.
+Both compounds engage glucagon-receptor signaling, but retatrutide adds GIP-receptor agonism as a third pathway.
+On Phase 3 data, retatrutide’s TRIUMPH-1 (28.3% at 80 wk) leads survodutide’s SYNCHRONIZE-1 (16.6% at 76 wk) on absolute weight loss.
+Survodutide’s differentiation today is the MASH evidence track — now including SYNCHRONIZE-MASLD plus the FDA-designated LIVERAGE / LIVERAGE-Cirrhosis programme — and the glucagon arm’s potential liver and cardiometabolic angle.
+For a mechanistic deep dive into how these receptors interact, see our explainer on the triple-agonist GIP, GLP-1, and glucagon pathway.

 What receptors does survodutide target?

 Survodutide targets the GLP-1 receptor and the glucagon receptor.
-This dual mechanism differentiates it from pure GLP-1 agonists and from amylin-based approaches.
+This dual mechanism differentiates it from pure GLP-1 agonists and from amylin-based approaches, while placing it in the GCGR/GLP-1R dual-agonist branch of the obesity and MASH pipeline.

 Why is survodutide linked to MASH?